charles19132/copper/README.md

 ### rootfs

-If you want a rootfs, you can just extract the container image, but if that's too easy for you, you can do it manually:
+If you want a rootfs, you can just extract the container image, but you can do it manually:

 1. Make sure you have Alpine Linux on your host.